Germany and Denmark say Europe must toughen up – DW – 01/28/2025

 Germany and Denmark's political leaders met on Tuesday in a show of unity amid concerns about Russian hybrid warfare in the Baltic Sea and possible US designs on the annexation of Greenland.

-Danish Prime Minister Metter Frederiksen and German Chancellor Olaf Scholz addressed the threat posed to European security, most immediately by Russia and China.
+Danish Prime Minister Mette Frederiksen and German Chancellor Olaf Scholz addressed the threat posed to European security, most immediately by Russia and China.

 What the leaders said

-Scholz referred to the most recent incident of damage to undersea cables in the Baltic Sea that many have attributed to Russia and its shadow fleet of sanctions-busting ships.
+Scholz referred to the most recent damage to undersea cables in the Baltic Sea that many have attributed to Russia and its shadow fleet of sanctions-busting ships.

 "Just yesterday, there was another report that another submarine cable had been damaged.
 This shows the threat posed by the Russian shadow fleet."